 Photographs may be republished with credit given to the Stockholm International Water Institute (SIWI) and to the photographer.

-The video material on the SIWI Media Hub is offered free of charge and without restriction, for non-commercial, editorial use.
+The video material at Vimeo is offered free of charge and without restriction, for non-commercial, editorial use.
 Here you can download video material from the Week.
 Credit the Stockholm International Water Institute (SIWI).